All Episodes

 Why do they do this?

-I mean, I I'm not the first eight sound bites in my sound bite roster today are me being discussed over the weekend in the usual, he's just uh he's just a flamethrower, he's just not trying to agitate.
+I mean, I'm not, the first eight sound bites in my soundbite roster today are me being discussed over the weekend in the usual, he's just a flamethrower.

 No, I haven't played him yet.

-Because even Rudy was asked to respond to me.
+Even Rudy was asked to respond to me.

-And I'm telling you that.
+They're not telling you that.

 What got Rudy going was being asked to respond to me.

-But no, stop and thinking here, so here's this guy.
+But no, stop and think.

-I've been on the radio since 1985 well uh 19 uh 88 here.
+I've been on the radio since 1985.

-This guy, you know what?
+And 20 years later, 2008, this guy, you know what?

-I'm gonna listen to the enemy.
+I'm going to listen to the enemy.

-What what what what does he think is the enemy?
+What does he think is the enemy?

-And then I will guarantee you it didn't take him very long to realize everything that he thought he knew was not true.
+And then, I will guarantee you it didn't take him very long to realize everything that he thought he knew was not true.

 And now he's an acolyte.

-Now he's a daily listener because of our friend Jennifer here is uh let us let us know about that.
+Now he's a daily listener because of our friend Jennifer here.

-Now the guy tunes in and he listens.
+Now, so the guy tunes in and he listens.

 And he has an awakening.

-One of the things that we do here as well as anybody is deconstruct liberalism and liberals and democrats.
+One of the things that we do here as well as anybody is deconstruct liberalism and liberals and Democrats.

-And that is probably one of the most beneficial things that happens here in terms of potentially persuading people, persuading liberal democrats to give it up.
+And that is probably one of the most beneficial things that happens here in terms of potentially persuading people, persuading liberal Democrats to give it up.

-But uh it it still is amazing.
+But it still is amazing.

 I'll tell you why.

-I'll let me answer my own question.
+Let me answer my own question.

 Why do the media spend time discrediting me?

-Why why I mean a guy on the radio?
+I'm a guy on the radio.

-I just I have a three-hour radio show here.
+I have a three-hour radio show here.

 Why?